rcmccartney/genprevtech_challenge/README.txt

+NOTE: Code has been removed pending the publishing of results in a paper, at which point it will be re-uploaded.

 Usage: python3 main.py </data_path/> </output_directory/> <start_training_day> <start_testing> <end_testing>

 This project is in reference to the top coder challenge located here: